leaded-solder/ljn-videoart-dumper/README.md

 This device was developed as part of [a Leaded Solder blog](https://www.leadedsolder.com) entry.
 It cost money and time to develop; if you want to support things like this in the future, please contribute to the Patreon.

+## Dumped Games
+So far, very few games have been dumped.
+ - Disney Story Book (unverified)

 ## Hardware
 ### Requirements
 You will need: